 Cosmic, Not Cute The Cosmic House offers inspiration—the weird kind, not the type you find in Veranda or World of Interiors.
 These interiors lean into conceptual architecture and symbolic design, and some ideas feel flat-out strange.
 Designers love strange.
 We can find inspiration anywhere.
 Anywhere.
 The Cosmic House London delivers exactly that.
 It combines Postmodern […]

 Notting Hill London shopping has its own rhythm.
 London shopping in general feels like a full experience, and the major department stores—Liberty of London, Fortnum and Mason, and Harrod’s—make it easy to lose hours.
 Their architecture matches the scale of the goods inside.
 Yet Notting Hill offers something different.
-Instead of one grand destination, you move through small boutiques with strong identities and beautiful facades.
-I spent more here than in the larger stores, mostly because each shop feels personal and connected to the neighborhood.
+Not one grand destination, but small boutiques with strong identities and beautiful facades.

 Thoughtful Gifts Fortnum & Mason London was my favorite department store—less about fashion and more about refinement.
 Accessories, small handbags, tea, cookies, and treats fill every floor.
 It’s the perfect place to find gifts that feel thoughtful but never overdone.
 My suitcase was too full, so I ordered online to have gifts waiting for me […]